IPv6: Simplified processing by routers

 The packet header in IPv6 is simpler than the IPv4 header.
 Many rarely used fields have been moved to optional header extensions.
 The IPv6 packet header has simplified the process of packet forwarding by routers.
 Although IPv6 packet headers are at least twice the size of IPv4 packet headers, processing of packets that only contain the base IPv6 header by routers may, in some cases, be more efficient, because less processing is required in routers due to the headers being aligned to match common word sizes.
 However, many devices implement IPv6 support in software (as opposed to hardware), thus resulting in very bad packet processing performance.
 Additionally, for many implementations, the use of Extension Headers causes packets to be processed by a router's CPU, leading to poor performance or even security issues.

 Moreover, an IPv6 header does not include a checksum.
 The IPv4 header checksum is calculated for the IPv4 header, and has to be recalculated by routers every time the time to live (called hop limit in the IPv6 protocol) is reduced by one.
 The absence of a checksum in the IPv6 header furthers the end-to-end principle of Internet design, which envisioned that most processing in the network occurs in the leaf nodes.
 Integrity protection for the data that is encapsulated in the IPv6 packet is assumed to be assured by both the link layer or error detection in higher-layer protocols, namely the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP) on the transport layer.
 Thus, while IPv4 allowed UDP datagram headers to have no checksum (indicated by 0 in the header field), IPv6 requires a checksum in UDP headers.

 IPv6 routers do not perform IP fragmentation.
-IPv6 hosts are required to do one of the following: perform Path MTU Discovery, perform end-to-end fragmentation, or send packets no larger than the default maximum transmission unit (MTU), which is 1280 octets.
+IPv6 hosts are required to do one of the following: perform Path MTU Discovery, perform end-to-end fragmentation using the Fragment extension header, or send packets no larger than the default maximum transmission unit (MTU), which is 1280 octets.